wentam/bottom-bracket/README.typ

       - Changes to parameters and interfaces of builtin functions
       - Changes to which builtin functions are exposed

-      This doesn't mean don't build stuff with arrp.
-This means use a pinned version of arrp for anything you need to stay working, and be ready for migration work.
+      This doesn't mean don't build stuff with BB.
+This means use a pinned version of BB for anything you need to stay working, and be ready for migration work.
     ])